nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### NSF Increasing Access to the Results of Research
 NSF's robust public access plan, [Increasing Access to the Results of Research Funded by the National Science Foundation](https://www.nsf.gov/pubs/2015/nsf15052/nsf15052.pdf) and an accompanying [FAQ (last updated in 2018)](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf18041&org=NSF) provide robust guidance for NSF-funded researchers on how to make their data and research accessible.

+###DOE Policy for Digital Research Data Management
+DOE released the DOE [Policy for Digital Research Data Management](https://www.energy.gov/datamanagement/doe-policy-digital-research-data-management-resources) as part of the implementation of DOE’s Public Access Plan.
+The policy requires that all funded research activities have an associated Data Management Plans.

 ### Public Access Plans
 * National Institute of Standards and Technology [public access plan](https://www.nist.gov/open)